Sindt/MEAN-Period1/readme.txt

-7.Use the Debugger to explain about the basic "things" all objects inherits from object 8.User defined Callback Functions
+7.Use the Debugger to explain about the basic "things" all objects inherits from object

+Searching for errors in programming code is called code debugging.
+Built-in debuggers can be turned on and off, forcing errors to be reported to the user.
+With a debugger, you can also set breakpoints (places where code execution can be stopped), and examine variables while the code is executing.

+8.User defined Callback Functions

 Callbacks are functions that are executed asynchronously, or at a later time.